At the Olympic curling venue, biceps are in, and beer guts are out

 “I’m out on the ice and I’m watching what other teams are doing, and there’s a lot of different ways to be effective,” said Courtney, a 2018 Olympian who is working the Beijing Games as a Canadian Broadcasting Corporation analyst.
 “If you look at someone like [Britain’s] Jen Dodds, she’s so strong; very wide shoulders, she trains really, really hard, very powerful girl.
 But then on the same note, you can look at the sweepers for [Japan’s women’s team] who are very short and small in stature, but their frequency is incredible.
 And they’re also extremely effective.”

 In curling, competitors score points by sliding 40-pound rocks down a 150-foot icy lane, called a sheet.
 A team’s goal is to have as many of its stones closer to the center of the target, called the button, than the nearest opponents’.
-This involves strategy that includes setting up blocks, blast or angle their stones around the opponents’.
+This involves strategy that includes setting up blocks, and blasting or angling their stones around the opponents’.

 Before every game, the sheet is sprayed with water that “pebbles” the surface, which encourages the stone’s path to curve, or curl, depending on the spin it’s given when released.
-Farther down the ice, sweepers lean on brooms and vigorously brush the ice in front of the moving stone if they want to discourage its curl or, at the end, discourage its deceleration.
-The harder they sweep, the more they smooth the ice pebbles.
+Farther down the sheet, sweepers lean on brooms and vigorously brush the ice in front of the moving stone if they want to discourage its curl or, at the end, discourage its deceleration.

-The exercise often turns sweepers faces pink, and their chests expand and deflate after the rock reaches its intended destination.
-Sweeping demands a strong chest, back, arms and shoulders to sweep well throughout a 10-end match.
+The exercise often turns sweepers’ faces pink, and their chests expand and deflate after the rock reaches its intended destination.
+Sweeping demands a strong chest, back, arms, shoulders, and cardio to sweep well throughout a 10-end match.
 It also requires flexibility and agility for sweepers to evade the rocks in play as they shift their body weight atop their brooms.

 Australian curler Dean Hewitt called it “sprinting with your arms.”
 Vågberg said he spends about nine hours in the gym each week to prepare.
 Canadian Coach Scott Pfeifer, a former Olympian considered one of the game’s best sweepers, wryly shot down any comparisons to sweeping of the kitchen variety.